 According to the state’s Department of Natural Resources, the Georgia Boat Safety Act makes it illegal for anyone to boat under the influence.
 This includes the operation of a sailboat, motorboat, personal watercraft, sailboard, water skis or similar device.
 A boat’s owner can also be criminally charged if they allow a passenger who is intoxicated to operate the boat or personal watercraft.

 The laws of Georgia state that it is illegal for any person under the age of 21 years to operate a personal watercraft or boat with a blood alcohol content of 0.02 or greater.
-The law also says that any person 21 and over is operating illegally if their blood alcohol content is 0.08 or greater.
+The law also says that it is illegal for any person 21 and over to operate a personal watercraft or boat if their blood alcohol content is 0.08 or greater.
 These are the same percentages that determine a charge of driving under the influence when operating a motor vehicle on land.

-A person who is arrested for and convicted of boating under the influence could lose their boating privileges until they pass a Department of Driver Services-approved DUI Alcohol or Drug Use Risk Reduction Program.
-The operator will also be given fines not to exceed $1,000 and could be sentenced to prison for up to a year.
+A person who is arrested for, and convicted of, boating under the influence could lose their boating privileges until they pass a Department of Driver Services-approved DUI Alcohol or Drug Use Risk Reduction Program.
+The operator will also be given fines not to exceed $1,000, and they could be sentenced to prison for up to a year.

 When a person operates a boat or personal watercraft, they automatically consent to be tested for alcohol or drugs.
 If the operator refused any tests being administered by a law enforcement officer, they face additional penalties.
 If there is a passenger on the boat under the age of 14 at the time of the BUI charge, there is an additional endangering a child charge.

-Can you drink on your own boat?
+So, can you drink on your own boat?
 Certainly.
 If you do choose to drink on your boat, don’t operate it.
-Consider that your boat is a vehicle and many of the same laws pertain to it as they do to your car.
-Boating under the influence is considered a serious crime in Georgia, and law enforcement officers target offenders.
+You should act the same way on your boat as you do in your car.
+Boating under the influence is considered a serious crime in Georgia, and law enforcement officers are constantly trying to catch offenders.
 When everyone boats sober, fewer accident occur and people are able to enjoy their time on the water without incident.